 An authentication handler which can be directly provided to a REST API request.
 REST calls in this extension use the Requests library, which provide various methods for a client to perform authentication.
-While this extension provides simple authentication support (via confluence_server_user and confluence_server_cookies
+While this extension provides simple authentication support (via confluence_server_user and confluence_server_pass), a publisher may need to configure an advanced authentication handler to support a target Confluence instance.